 On August 22, 2015, Cobalt's non-Debtor subsidiary that holds the Angolan assets entered into a Purchase and Sale Agreement (the "Angola SPA") to sell to an Angolan quasi-governmental entity, Sonangol, the entire issued and outstanding share capital of Cobalt's indirect, wholly-owned subsidiaries, CIE Angola Block 20 Ltd. and CIE Angola Block 21 Ltd. for \$1.75 billion.
 CIE Angola Block 20 Ltd. and CIE Angola Block 21 Ltd. respectively hold Cobalt's 40 percent working interest in each of Block 20 and Block 21 offshore Angola.
 Pursuant to the Angola SPA, Sonangol made a \$250 million initial payment to Cobalt.
 Cobalt currently holds the \$250 million initial payment that Sonangol made under the Angola SPA.
 These amounts are comingled in Cobalt's general operating account and are not held in escrow.
-The requisite Angola SPA terminated pursuant to its terms in August 2016.
+The requisite Angolan government approvals were not received within one year from the execution date and the Angola SPA terminated pursuant to its terms in August 2016.
 Under the Angola SPA, Cobalt is entitled to be put back in its original position as if no agreement had been entered into.

 On March 8, 2017, Cobalt's non-Debtor subsidiary submitted a Notice of Dispute to Sonangol pursuant to the Angola SPA, and subsequently, on May 3, 2017, filed a Request for Arbitration ("RFA") with the International Chamber of Commerce ("ICC") against Sonangol for breach of the Angola SPA.
 Through this arbitration proceeding, Cobalt sought an award against Sonangol in excess of \$2 billion, plus applicable interest and costs.
 Sonangol filed a counterclaim against Cobalt's non-Debtor subsidiary seeking the repayment of the \$250 million initial payment, plus interest and costs.
 The arbitral tribunal was constituted, and the parties agreed upon the Terms of Reference and the procedural timetable.
 The final hearing was scheduled for October 2019.
-In light of the Sonangol settlement, discussed below, the parties agreed to stay the arbitral proceedings until February 23, 2018.
-If Sonangol makes payment of \$150 million by February 23, 2018, the parties have agreed that the procedural timetable in that arbitration will be extended by an additional four months.
-If the conditions for the settlement are fully met, the Parties have agreed that the arbitral proceedings will be terminated.
+In connection with the Sonangol settlement, discussed below, the parties agreed to stay the arbitral proceedings until February 23, 2018.
+If Sonangol makes payment of \$150 million payment by February 23, 2018, the parties have agreed that the procedural timetable in that arbitration will be extended by an additional four months.
+On February 21, 2018, Sonangol made the initial payment of \$150 million.
+If the remaining conditions for the settlement are fully met, the Parties have agreed that the arbitral proceedings will be terminated.